amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

        35
 ```

-Deleting the root is very similar to deleting nodes with 0, 1, or 2 children that we discussed earlier.
+Deleting the root is very similar to removing nodes with 0, 1, or 2 children that we discussed earlier.
 The only difference is that afterward, we need to update the reference of the root of the tree.

 Here's an animation of what we discussed.